Pedit5: Development

 The game was developed by Rusty Rutherford over four to six weeks in late 1975 for the University of Illinois Urbana-Champaign's PLATO computer network, which by the 1970s supported several thousand graphical terminals distributed worldwide, running processes on nearly a dozen different networked mainframe computers.
 Rutherford had been playing the role-playing game Dungeons & Dragons since earlier in the year, and wanted to create a video game based on the concept.
 He knew of another game based on the same concept that was under development in the PLATO system, under the title dnd, but as it had not yet been finished he wanted to start on his own version.
 As the dnd project had promised to be a multiplayer game but had not yet been able to deliver the feature—nor would it—he set out to create a single-player game.
 Rutherford tried to use Dungeons & Dragons concepts as much as possible, including hit points, levels, and experience and treasure rewards for defeating monsters.
 The player-character was a combination of a fighter, magic user, and cleric.
-The limitations of the system required Rutherford to compromise on size; the dungeon was limited to 40-50 rooms on a single level, and the game could only store 20 players at a time, which Rutherford later said was a large problem when the game became popular.
+The limitations of the system required Rutherford to compromise on size; the dungeon was limited to 40–50 rooms on a single level, and the game could only store 20 players at a time, which Rutherford later said was a large problem when the game became popular.

-The game was named pedit5 as Rusty Rutherford was a member of the Population and Energy Group at University of Illinois, Urbana-Champaign; each group was assigned a limited number of program slots on the school's mainframe, with the Population and Energy Group having program slots names "pedit1" through "pedit5".
+The game was named pedit5 (although this title never appears within the game) as Rusty Rutherford was a member of the Population and Energy Group at University of Illinois, Urbana-Champaign; each group was assigned a limited number of program slots on the school's mainframe, with the Population and Energy Group having program slots names "pedit1" through "pedit5".
 The group had used the first three slots, and Rutherford was able to code his game into the fifth slot, which became the game's default name.
 Rutherford used pedit4 for the game's manual.
-Because at the time the game was not seen to be an appropriate use of the resources by system administrators pedit5 was eventually deleted, but Rutherford continually restored it.
+Because at the time the game was not deemed appropriate for use of the resources by system administrators, pedit5 was eventually deleted, but Rutherford continually restored it.